» »

 1200 - number of employees at the Bologna plant

-500 - the number of employees involved in the work on the conveyor
+500 - number of employees involved in work on the conveyor

 30% - percentage of women in production

-120 - the number of employees in the DUCATI Corse racing department
+120 - number of employees in the racing department of DUCATI Corse

-350 - the number of motorcycles coming off the assembly line during the peak production season
+350 - the number of motorcycles rolling off the assembly line during the peak production season

 55 thousand - the number of DUCATI motorcycles produced in 2016